chromefinch/PortCartographer/README.md

 After the first scan, the remaining are done in parallel by default; otherwise you can specify a step-by-step scan, where they will be performed sequentially.

-## New Version Update (23/04/2023)
+## New Version Update (26/04/2024)
-New version of the tool released with new banner, modules, configurations and a completely refactored code.
+New version of the tool released with new banner, modules, configurations and expanded code.
+Renamed to Tricorder as fairscan did not want my insane edits/mods.

 ## Supported modules (old and new)
 Generals:
-- OS detection through ping.
+- OS detection through ping. (a little flaky so if you know the OS beforehand, using the -o switch is better)
 - Quick SYN-TCP nmap's scan, all ports.
 - Deep SYN-TCP nmap's scan on discovered open ports.
 - NSE namp's scan through selected scripts on most important services.
 No bruteforcing or autopwn scripts are on the list.
 - UDP nmap's scan on TOP N ports, choosen by you in the configurations.

-HTTP and HTTPS (if 80/tcp or 443/tcp are discovered open):
+HTTP and HTTPS (if any/tcp outside of 443,22,445,21,139,135,139,3398 or 443/tcp are discovered open):
 - Nikto's scan.
 - Gobuster's dir scan, with different wordlists based on OS discovered.
 - Gobuster's vhost scan, if "hostname" parameter is specified.